 Go have a look at it and come back after reading it.
 I’m sure you are going to like it.

 So, enough of chit-chat let’s come straight to the practical work…

 But First Of All, What Is The Parrot OS

 I know, if you are reading this article then you are already familiar with what Parrot OS is.
 But just to clarify, Parrot OS is a Linux-based distribution that is specially designed for penetration testing purpose.

-Parrot Security OS is a Linux-based distribution that is specially designed for penetration testing purpose, or you can just say, that it is an Operating System having lots of Hacking tools.
+Or in a layman language, you can say, that it is an Operating System having lots of hacking tools.

 Also, there are many other Linux distributions which are used for penetration testing.
 The most commonly known of such distribution is the Kali Linux.

 Kali is the most popular Linux distribution for all the security and penetration testing stuff.
 Although Kali is widely used by many professional hackers, many people still prefer to use Parrot Os.